James P. Scanlan, Attorney at Law

 (sketch)

-Whether outcome X is the favorable or corresponding adverse outcome in a particular context, as well as whether groups are deemed false positive of false negatives, is entirely arbitrary.
-Thus, in the case of employment tests where whites have higher scores than blacks, successful performance of the job is commonly regarded as outcome X. Thus, perceived test unfairness will commonly be described in terms of higher false negative rates for blacks (higher rates of test failure among blacks than whites who performed well on the job) and higher false positive rates for whites (i.e., higher pass rates among whites than blacks who did not perform well on the job).
+Whether outcome X is the favorable or corresponding adverse outcome in a particular context, as well as who are deemed false positives or false negatives, is entirely arbitrary.
+Thus, in the case of employment tests where whites have higher scores than blacks, successful performance of the job is commonly regarded as outcome X. Thus, perceived test unfairness will commonly be described in terms of higher false negative rates for blacks (i.e., higher rates of test failure among blacks than whites who performed well on the job) and higher false positive rates for whites (i.e., higher pass rates among whites than blacks who did not perform well on the job).
+Since the test is no more predicting successful performance of the job than it is predicting unsuccessful performance of the job, the situation would as well be evaluated as from the perspective of higher false negatives for whites and higher false positives for blacks (that it, with the test failure rates being regarded as predictors of unsuccessful job performance).

 With regard to both employment tests and recidivism algorithms, the characterization of the issue if often misleading.
 In the case of employment tests, the matter has at times been characterized in terms of underprediction of successful performance for blacks and overprediction for whites, when in fact that opposite is the case.

-Another may involve the way the validity of the predictor affects relative difference in false positives and relative difference in false negatives.
+This page may also address the way the validity of the predictor affects relative difference in false positives and relative difference in false negatives.
 That is, the more valid the predictor, the fewer will be the number of false positives and false negatives.
 But the effect on relative differences in false positives and false negatives is another matter.